National Bank of Commerce (Memphis)

-National Bank of Commerce was a bank headquartered in Memphis, Tennessee until it was taken over by SunTrust Banks in 2005.
+National Bank of Commerce was an American bank headquartered in Memphis, Tennessee, until it was taken over by SunTrust Banks in 2005.

 History

 Bank of Commerce & Trust began in 1873.
 Its limestone Classical Revival building was built in 1929.

 The 31-story One Commerce Square was completed in 1973 and has also been called the NBC Building and the SunTrust Building.

 In 1982, when Thomas M. Garrott became president of National Bank of Commerce and its parent company National Commerce Bancorporation (NCBC), NBC had 24 branches in Memphis.

 In 1985, NCBC made an arrangement with Kroger, which resulted in NBC branches being located inside grocery stores in Tennessee, Kentucky, Missouri, Arkansas, Mississippi and Alabama.
-The first in-store branch opened in Germantown, Tennessee later that year.
-During 1985 and 1986, NBC entered the Nashville, Tennessee and Knoxville, Tennessee markets under the names "Nashville Bank of Commerce" and "NBC Knoxville Bank".
+The first in-store branch opened in Germantown, Tennessee, later that year.
+During 1985 and 1986, NBC entered the Nashville, Tennessee, and Knoxville, Tennessee, markets under the names "Nashville Bank of Commerce" and "NBC Knoxville Bank".

 By 1988, NBC had 48 branches, 33 inside stores.

 At the end of 1992, NCBC had total assets of $2.3 billion.
 Garrott became chairman when Bruce Campbell retired.

 In 1993, NCBC bought the charter of First Federal Savings Bank of Belzoni, Mississippi, allowing NCBC to operate in more than one state.
 Later in the year, NBC entered Roanoke, Virginia.

-In 1994, NCBC began a consulting subsidiary and entered the Raleigh-Durham, North Carolina market.
+In 1994, NCBC began a consulting subsidiary and entered the Raleigh-Durham, North Carolina, market.

 In 1995 and 1999, U.S. Banker named NCBC the number one financial institution of the top 100 in the United States.

-In 1996, NBC entered the Greensboro/Winston-Salem, North Carolina market and north Georgia.
+In 1996, NBC entered the Greensboro/Winston-Salem, North Carolina, market and north Georgia.

 In 1997, NCBC and Ukrop's started First Market Bank, which the two companies owned jointly, with branches in Ukrop's Super Markets.
 This marked the company's entry into Richmond, Virginia.
 That same year, the company opened its first Wal-Mart branches.

 At the end of the year, NCBC had $4.7 billion in assets and 128 branches, 109 in stores.

 In 1998, NCBC bought First Citizens Bancshares Company of Marion, Arkansas; Bancshares of West Memphis in West Memphis, Arkansas; and First Community Bancorp of Cartersville, Georgia.
-NBC opened its first free-standing North Carolina branch May 1, 1998 in a former UCB in Raleigh, North Carolina; at that time 110 of its 130 branches were inside Kroger stores, 23 of those in North Carolina.
+NBC opened its first free-standing North Carolina branch May 1, 1998, in a former UCB in Raleigh, North Carolina; at that time 110 of its 130 branches were inside Kroger stores, 23 of those in North Carolina.